Hearing loss is common. It affects around

 TruHearing offers more than 200 hearing aids from manufacturers such as:

-TruHearing also sells its own brand of hearing aids, which are manufactured by Signia.
+TruHearing also sells their own brand of hearing aids, which are manufactured by Signia.

 Some hearing aids you’ll find include:

-- ReSound LiNX Quattro 9.
-It’s available in behind-the-ear, completely-in-canal, and receiver-in-canal styles.
+- ReSound LiNX Quattro 9: These are available in behind-the-ear, completely-in-canal, and receiver-in-canal styles.

-Each hearing aid comes with a 45-day, risk-free trial.
+Each hearing aid comes with a 60-day, risk-free trial.
 If you don’t like your hearing aids, you can return them for a full refund and no additional shipping costs.

 Hearing aids come with a 3-year warranty.
-Your warranty will cover repairs if needed, plus provide a one-time loss or damage replacement.
+Your warranty will cover repairs if needed and provide a one-time loss or damage replacement.

 After 3 years, if your hearing aids are damaged beyond repair, you will incur some level of cost to replace them.
 Replacement fees vary by manufacturer, but typically range between $110 and $195.

 TruHearing doesn’t charge shipping for hearing aids or batteries.
-There’s a $5 shipping free for hearing aid supplies, though.
+There’s a $5 shipping fee for hearing aid supplies, though.

 TruHearing has an A+ Better Business Bureau (BBB) rating.
 BBB’s ratings indicate a company’s willingness to engage with customer complaints and service questions.

-However, customers have complained about TruHearing’s billing.
+However, customers complain about TruHearing’s billing.
 On the BBB site, customers note that coordination between their insurance company and TruHearing was lacking, which affected the way billing was handled.

-On Yelp, TruHearing has positive reviews for cost and quality, but also complaints that are similar to those on the BBB website.
+On Yelp, TruHearing has positive reviews for cost and quality, but there are also complaints similar to those on the BBB website.

-TruHearing works with approximately 6,000 hearing care providers, including audiologists and hearing aid specialists, throughout the country.
+TruHearing works with approximately 7,000 hearing professionals, including audiologists and hearing aid specialists, throughout the country.

 You’re assigned a hearing professional to talk about or determine the type of hearing loss you have and the kind of hearing aids that would be best for your needs.